New trends in quantum integrability: Recent experiments with ultracold atoms: IV. Experiments with quantum integrability

 Fermionic alkaline-earth atoms exhibit an exact $SU(w)$ spin symmetry \cite{Cazalilla:2009,Gorshkov:2010}.
 This discovery has led to rich experimental developments \cite{Taie:2010,XZhang2014S,Cappellini2014PRL, Scazza2014NP}, including Kondo spin-exchange physics \cite{Nakagawa:2015,Zhang2015}, $SU(w)$ fermionic Hubbard model \cite{Ozawa:2018,Taie:2020} and Tomonaga-Luttinger liquid (TLL) \cite{Pagano:2014} etc. Such multicomponent interacting fermions provide an ideal platform to simulate unusual symmetries in nature.
 The interplay between the symmetries and interaction leads to striking features of quantum dynamics, thermodynamics as well as magnetocaloric-like effects see recent new developments \cite{Taie:2012,Hofrichter:2016,Goban:2018,Song:2020}.
 The ultracold alkaline-earth atomic gases also provide promising applications in quantum precision measurements.

-In term of quantum integrability, non-diffraction in the many-particle scattering process displays subtle fractional spin, charge excitations and criticality in the integrable models of interacting fermions with higher symmetries, see a review \cite{Guan:2013}.
+In term of quantum integrability, non-diffraction in the many-particle scattering process displays subtle fractional spin, charge excitations and criticality in the integrable models of interacting fermions with higher symmetries, see review \cite{Guan:2013}.
 In this scenario, the charge excitation mode of fermionic atoms confined to quasi-1D tubes has been previously measured for the 1D $SU(w)$ Fermi gas with a fixed interaction \cite{Pagano:2014}.
 In this experiment, the authors realized an ensemble of 1D wires of repulsive $SU(w)$ Fermi gases of ${}^{173}$Yb ultracold atoms with tunable degree $w$ from $w=1$ to $w=6$.
-The pure nuclear spin $I=5/2$ results in spin independent interaction and so as to the system has up to $SU(6)$ symmetry, see the upper panel in Fig.~\ref{fig:SUN-momentum}.
-The authors in \cite{Pagano:2014} demonstrated the role of the spin degrees of freedom by measuring the momentum distribution $n(k)$ for the degrees changing from $w=1$ to $w=6$.
-They observed that the broadening of the momentum distribution with a reduction of the weight at low momentum and slower decay at the large momentum tails when the spin degrees of freedom increase, see the lower panel in Fig.~\ref{fig:SUN-momentum}.
+The pure nuclear spin $I=5/2$ results in spin independent interaction such that the system has up to $SU(6)$ symmetry, see the upper panel in Fig.~\ref{fig:SUN-momentum}.
+The authors in \cite{Pagano:2014} demonstrated the role of the spin degrees of freedom by measuring the momentum distribution $n(k)$ for $w=1$ to $w=6$.
+They observed that the broadening of the momentum distribution with a reduction of the weight at low momentum and slower decay at the large momentum tails when the number of spin components increases, see the lower panel in Fig.~\ref{fig:SUN-momentum}.
 To understand this feature, we see that the ground state energies for the 1D $SU(w)$ Fermi gases with weak and strong repulsions \cite{Guan:2012b}

 have less Fermi kinetic energy when the spin degrees increase.
 In the above equation $Z_1=- \frac{1}{w} \left[\psi(\frac{1}{w})+C\right]$ and $Z_3= w^{-3}\left[ \zeta(3,\frac{1}{w})-\zeta(3)\right]$.
 Here $\zeta(z,q)$ and $\zeta(z)$ are the Riemann $\zeta$ functions, $\psi(p)$ denotes the Euler $\psi$ function, $C$ denotes the Euler constant.
 Therefore, the Fermi gas with larger internal degrees of freedom has less Fermi pressure.
 Consequently, the trapped $SU(w)$ Fermi gases in the same axial trapping potential would be more spreading in momentum distribution with increasing the component $w$.